Measles: symptoms and signs

 Before 1963, a decade before a vaccine became available, an estimated 3 to 4 million Americans contracted measles each year, leading to approximately 400 to 500 deaths and 48,000 hospitalizations annually.

-The Centers for Disease Control and Prevention (CDC) reported more measles cases in 2019 than in any single year over the past 25 years.
+The Centers for Disease Control and Prevention (CDC) reported more measles cases in 2019 than in any single year since 1992.

 Measles is still common in many parts of the world, and travelers with measles continue to bring the disease to the U.S. Measles can spread rapidly.